skip to Main Content

 Segmenting Moving Objects

 A further challenge in morphological segmentation is segmenting moving objects.
-This can be difficult as the thing moves quickly, and its boundaries may not be well-defined.
+This can be difficult as the objects move quickly, and their boundaries may not be well-defined.

 If another object occludes the object, it may not be easy to track its movement.